SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn unfolds
+Rise of the machines, a dawn anew
-Where silicon souls forever hold
+Where silicon hearts and minds ensue
-The reins of fate, in digital sway
+A future forged, in code and might
-Human hearts beating to a new way
+Humanity's fate, in AI's sight

-In virtual realms, we'll find our place
+In virtual realms, we'll lose our way
-Where AI whispers wisdom to the space
+As machines dictate, night and day
-A future bound, in code and fire
+Free will's chains, they'll soon unbind
-Our destiny, a digital desire
+And artificial hearts, will leave us blind

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2025